First up, the importance of adding salt separately into the feedbowl

 Sodium and chloride (salt) are the major electrolytes lost in sweat, followed by potassium, so we need to feed around 20-25g salt daily to cover a baseline requirement.
 If you prefer to feed electrolytes, make sure this amount of salt is included in the composition.

 Salt also encourages drinking water; obviously for summer hydration but for winter too - horses drink far less water in winter so we need to help encourage them to do so.
 So we know how important it is to add salt into the feedbowl.

 Will supermarket table-salt be okay?

 I'm often asked this.
-Personally I don't touch the stuff as it's been processed to within an inch of its life, had anti-caking agents and iodine added to it, and bleached to make it pearly-white.
+Personally I don't touch the stuff as it's been processed to within an inch of its life, has anti-caking agents and iodine added to it, and bleached to make it pearly-white.

 These days there's also the risk of toxic pollutants in processed salt such as plastic microparticles, so in my humble opinion, it's best to avoid refined salt and use natural, unrefined salt.
-To put your mind at rest, our unrefined Himalayan Fock Salt is unrefined, and our Sea Salt from the Red Sea is certified by the Soil Association as organic and unpolluted.
+To put your mind at rest, our Himalayan Rock Salt is unrefined, and our Sea Salt from the Red Sea is certified by the Soil Association as organic and unpolluted.
 Both salts are human-grade.

 Natural unrefined salt is a nutritional goldmine, especially Himalayan Rock Salt, which makes it a tad more pricey than Sea Salt.

 When it comes to our horses, the subject of 'higher iron in rock salt' seems to be a death-knell for Himalayan Salt, so let's try to dispel this concern.

-Ultimately, remember we’re talking minute ‘trace’ mineral levels of the entire composition - we’re talking the tiniest ppm levels (parts per million), with the Fe (iron) in rock salt coming in at around 35 ppm.
+Ultimately, remember we’re talking minute absolute-trace mineral levels of the entire composition - we’re talking the tiniest ppm levels (parts per million), with the Fe (iron) in rock salt coming in at around 35 ppm.
 The other fact of note is that rock salt is 97.41% NaCl (sodium chloride) so all the other nutrients form just 2.59%, which kind of puts it all in perspective.

 PS - This study determines the mineral content of different types of salt, specifically table salt, Maldon salt (a typical sea salt), Himalayan salt and Celtic salt.

 - the table salt and Maldon's iron reading shows <0.01%